Penitent and Pilgrim(ca. 1350-1380)

 + Roch himself contracted the plague and never recovered.
 One legend tells us that Roch wandered into the forest, planning to die there alone.
 He was befriended by a dog who kept him alive by bringing him food stolen from his master’s table.

 + When Roch returned to France, he was imprisoned by an uncle who didn’t recognize him.
-He died in prison at the age of 30.
+He died in prison at the age of thirty.
 His identity was discovered only after his death.

 + Roch became one of the most popular saints in Western Europe and is honored as a miracle worker.
-He has often been invoked during times of plague.
+He has often been invoked during times of plague and disease.